Declaration of State Office Closures in Middle and West Tennessee

 State offices in all other counties will remain open.

+To view inclement weather closure FAQs for employees on TeamTN.gov, click here.
+The full policy regarding inclement weather state office closures is located on TeamTN.gov at https://www.teamtn.gov/human-resources/inclement-weather.html

+For additional questions, employees should contact their immediate supervisor or agency human resources office.

-All citizens are urged to exercise caution and avoid non-essential travel where possible on Tuesday, February 16.
+All state employees and citizens are urged to exercise caution and avoid non-essential travel where possible on Tuesday, February 16.